Station numbering: Line symbol part

 While most of the station numbering systems follow the aforementioned two styles, there is a few exceptions.
 Shinbundang Line of Korea uses the line symbol of letter D, even though there is no notable reason preventing them from following the two popular styles presented above.
 Neo Trans, the line's operating company, mentions it is a part of their branding strategy: to emphasise the latest digital technologies applied to their railway line.
 Another group of examples of such exceptions is found among minor branch lines operated by Seibu Railway of Japan.
-One of their railway lines is Seibu Ikebukuro Line, which has the line symbol of SI (the alphabet abbreviation of the line name).
-Sayama Line, a branch line that splits off from Seibu Ikebukuro Line, shares the same line symbol of SI, even though its own alphabet abbreviation is not SI.
+One of their railway lines is the Seibu Ikebukuro Line, which has the line symbol of SI (the alphabet abbreviation of the line name).
+The Seibu Sayama Line, a branch line that splits off from Seibu Ikebukuro Line, shares the same line symbol of SI, even though its own alphabet abbreviation is not SI.

 Station symbol part

 The station symbol part is the part that identifies each station on the scale of one entire railway line.
 Therefore, there must not be any duplicated station symbols on the same railway line: no more than one station on the same railway line should have the identical station symbol.